Use the Troubleshooting Information page to help fix Firefox issues

 Crash Reports for the Last 3 Days

 Extensions are Firefox add-ons that provide additional functionality to Firefox.
-They are installed separately, and are usually installed by you.
-This section lists the name of each extension you have installed, its version, whether it is enabled, and its ID string.
-It is particularly useful in cases where an extension is the cause of a problem in Firefox.
-For more information, see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.
+This section lists the name of each extension, its version, whether it is enabled, and its ID string.
+For more information about troubleshooting extensions you have installed, see the article Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.

 Important Modified Preferences